 Advertiser terms and conditions

-(a) Terms and Conditions and a letter of quotation (Quotation) specifying, amongst other things, the scope of the Advertising Services to be provided to the Advertiser and an estimate of the Fee for providing those Advertising Services.
+(a) Work180 has provided as attached to these terms and conditions a letter of quotation (Quotation) specifying, amongst other things, the scope of the Advertising Services to be provided to the Advertiser and an estimate of the Fee for providing those Advertising Services.

 (b) These terms and conditions form part of the Quotation as if incorporated into the Quotation (together the agreement).